vectorgrp/sil-kit/docs/simulation/simulation.rst

    The following describes the current behavior and will change in the foreseeable future.

 Each sent bus event is annotated with a timestamp, at which it was sent.
-The timestamp is set automatically by the SILKIT client.
+The timestamp is set automatically by the |ProductName| client.
 Users do not have to (and should not try to) manually set the timestamp of a message.
 Depending on the mode of the participant (synchronized/unsynchronized) and whether the network is managed by a a network simulator, the timestamp's meaning and precision may differ.
 If a network simulator is available for a given network, it takes precedence of the timestamp control and overrides the timestamps of any bus message.